The Newsroom (American TV series): Season 2

 The second season received generally favorable reviews.
 It has a score of 66 out of 100, based on 20 critics, from review aggregation website Metacritic.
 On Rotten Tomatoes, the season holds a rating of 69%, based on 39 reviews, with an average rating of 6.9/10.
 The site's critical consensus reads, "Thanks to focused storytelling and a more restrained tone, The Newsroom finds surer footing in its second season, even if it still occasionally succumbs to Aaron Sorkin's most indulgent whims."

 In an early review of season 2, Verne Gay of Newsday called it: "Edgier, more sharply drawn, while that Sorkian chatter remains at a very high boil."
 Oscar Moralde of Slant Magazine noted what he referred to as the show's "grandiloquent speechifying", but praised Olivia Munn, calling her "a joy to watch" and concluded that "season two of The Newsroom salvages the promise of becoming something urgent and vital".
 Brian Lowry of Variety, in a negative review, said: "Ultimately, one needn't be a purveyor of snark to view The Newsroom as a disappointment—too smart to be dismissed, but so abrasive as to feel like Media Lectures for Dummies."
 Emily VanDerWerff of The A.V.
 Club gave season 2 an overall "B−" grade.

 Season 3

+Ahead of season 3 in response to some critical reaction, Sorkin said during a talk at the Tribeca Film Festival in April 2014 that he wished he could "start over" in terms of how journalists perceived the show, emphasizing that he wasn't trying to teach real journalists a lesson with the setting in the recent past, but did so so he wouldn't have to make up fake news.

 The third and final season received positive reviews.
 On Metacritic, it has a score of 63 out of 100, based on 16 critics, indicating "generally favorable reviews".
 On Rotten Tomatoes, the season has a rating of 61%, based on 41 reviews, with an average rating of 7.5/10.
 The site's consensus reads, "With an energetic new arc and deeper character development, The Newsroom finds itself rejuvenated in its third season—even if it still occasionally serves as a soapbox for creator Aaron Sorkin."